Signed in as:

 Despite these short-term challenges, townhouses remained a critical segment of Toronto’s housing market.
 They provided a practical solution for buyers seeking more space than condominium apartments without the financial burden of detached homes.
 For many households, especially families and move-up buyers, townhouses represented the most realistic path to homeownership within the city.

-In summary, the Toronto townhouse market in 2025 was characterized by moderate price declines, cautious buyer sentiment, and increased inventory.
+The Toronto townhouse market in 2025 was characterized by moderate price declines, cautious buyer sentiment, and increased inventory.
 Freehold townhomes generally maintained prices close to the $1 million range, while condo townhouses averaged between roughly $750,000 and $900,000 depending on the location and time of year.
 Although prices softened slightly compared with 2024, townhouses remained an important and highly sought-after housing option in Toronto’s complex real estate market.

 In Toronto’s diverse real estate market, the term “townhouse” or “townhome” is used frequently, yet it can refer to several different types of properties.
 While many people imagine a simple row of identical houses connected side by side, the reality is far more complex.
 Toronto contains a wide range of housing forms that fall under the townhouse category, ranging from historic Victorian row houses to modern stacked condominium units.
 These various forms reflect the city’s long history of urban development, changing architectural trends, and evolving housing needs.